sayan112/RoadToFullTimeServiceBased/OS/OS_Important.md

 7. what is Kernel?
-   = kernel is the core component of an operating system , It has direct access to the core component of Hardware .
-Kernel acts as a bridge between applications and data processing performed at hardware level using inter-process communication and system calls.
-Kernel loads first into memory when an operating system is loaded and remains into memory until operating system is shut down again.
-It is responsible for various tasks such as disk management, task management, and memory management.
+   =  **kernel** is the core component of an operating system .
+    It has direct access to the core component of Hardware .

+   (kernal is a heart of OS , if an application want to use a hardware component , then it make call to the kernal then karnal connects to the hardware , and it will acts acccordingly   )
+   (suppose u have a txt file , now u want to save it , then make a system call , karnal will save the txt file in memory )

  Kernel has a process table that keeps track of all active processes .